-Veterans Gallery: The Veterans Gallery, is managed by the American Legion War Memorial Commission.
-The Commission is dedicated to preserving and presenting historical artifacts and information related to our country’s wars and military service in an accessible and educational setting.
-Wars and military service are often mythologized in ways the obscure the horror of wars, and the lasting effects they have on the men and women who serve, the civilians caught up in them, and the environmental damage they inflict.
-The Veterans Gallery seeks to bring an honest and wide ranging series of temporary exhibits to these issues. www.alwmcsf.org/
+Veterans Gallery San Francisco, Room 102: The Veterans Gallery San Francisco, is dedicated to preserving and presenting historical artifacts and information related to our country’s wars and military service in an accessible and educational setting.
+Wars and military service are often mythologized in ways that obscure the horror of wars, and the lasting effects they have on the men and women who serve, the civilians caught up in them, and the environmental damage they inflict.
+The Veterans Gallery seeks to bring an honest and wide ranging series of temporary exhibits to these issues.

-- 2018 Jan 22-Feb 28: We Served With Hope, Dignity, Dedication and Patriotism African American Military Experience from the Revolutionary War through WWII.
+- 2019 Jan 22-Feb 28: We Served With Hope, Dignity, Dedication and Patriotism African American Military Experience from the Revolutionary War through WWII.
 Wed-Fri, 1-5pm Panel Feb 9, 2-5pm

 - Feb 20-28: National Veteran Art Competition Exhibit of local entries.
 Winners go on to the National Competition.
 Daily 1-6pm.